100-m/nx.digital/doc/security.md

 Financial Data is delivered to the application via the Impress API, secured by an authentication API.

-Application configuration and real-time data is delivered through Firebase, secured by their built-in authentication mechanism and the Auth0 token.
+Application configuration secured by their built-in authentication mechanism and the Auth0 token.

 ## Data encryption